bioimage-io/bioimageio-chatbot/docs/CONTRIBUTING.md

 ## Develop Custom Extenstion

 The BioImage.IO Chatbot offers a framework designed for easy extensibility, allowing developers to enrich its capabilities with custom extensions.
-Please check details on how to contribute to the chatbot by developing custom extension [`Develop Extension1`](./development.md).
+Please check details on how to contribute to the chatbot by developing custom extension [`Developing Chatbot Extensions`](./development.md).

 ## Contact Us